W9KSB/W9KSB-Rotctld-Serial-Bridge/README.md

 A purpose-built **ESP32-S3 satellite control console** that:

--   Emulates a **Yaesu GS-232** rotor controller for SatPC32\
+-   Emulates a **Yaesu GS-232** rotor controller for SatPC32
 -   Bridges commands to a **Hamlib / rotctld network rotor**
 -   Provides a **dedicated physical frequency tuning interface** for live satellite passes

-This project modernizes traditional GS-232 focused workflows while adding intuitive hardware-based frequency control.
+This project works off of traditional GS-232 focused workflows while adding intuitive hardware-based frequency control.
 The future of the project may add other serial command syntaxes as well.
 Yes, I had AI assistance in the coding, but feel free to review the code for yourself.
 It works great for my personal use case!

 ------------------------------------------------------------------------